 Remember, if a windscreen needs replacing and your vehicle has Advanced Driver Assistance Systems (ADAS) fitted, the ADAS camera must be calibrated to ensure these safety systems continue to work as intended.
 Getting a chip in the windscreen repaired can be up to 10 times less expensive than replacement and calibration combined, so act promptly to save time and money.

 National Windscreens has extensive experience in getting vehicles back on the road in record time during the winter season and offers a one stop service for windscreen replacement and ADAS calibration at all of its 108 fitting and calibration centres.
-If in doubt, remember they also offer a free windscreen inspection service.
+If in doubt, remember they also offer a service.

 Adverse conditions can also present various other challenges and as a result could lead to an increase in road traffic accidents.
 However, making sure your car is in the best possible condition is the best way to avoid any threats.